ReginaMayhem/ClusterBusters/README.md

 ## Training

-To train the Deep Sets model, navigate to "Code/Deep Sets/" and run 'train_deepset'.
+To train the Deep Sets model, navigate to "Code/Deep Sets/" and run 'train_deepset.py'.
 Arguments are: 'num_epochs' (number of iteration to train for --no early stopping--, each iteration covers 'max_count' examples) default 50, 'max_count' (number of examples seen per epoch, default 300000), lr (learning rate, default 1e-3), l1 (l1-regularization, default 1e-6), weight_imbalance (weight to balance the loss, default 100), net_dim (hidden size of the deepset network, default 100), 'train_dataset' and 'eval_dataset' name files for the pickles files, 'log_dir' directory for the logs.
 Defaults for max_count, epochs, net_dim are the hyper-parameters used in the paper.